SilentArrtist/Modbus_PLC/README.md

 ></br>
 >[ifupdown]</br>
 >managed=true</br>
+To save file use CTRL+S and CTRL+X to exit

 Now open the dhcpcd.conf file with the command "sudo nano /etc/NetworkManager/NetworkManager.conf"</br>
 ###  Connect your mouse and keyboard, because the VNC connection will be disconnected after the reboot. </br>